Node.js CommonJS/ESM Interop: Edges and Dual Packages

 }

-}When code writes import 'my-lib', Node matches the "import" condition and resolves to ./dist/esm/index.js.
-When code writes require('my-lib'), Node matches the "require" condition and resolves to ./dist/cjs/index.cjs.
+}When code writes import 'my-lib', Node uses the "import" branch.
+When code writes require('my-lib'), Node uses the "require" branch.

 Figure 4.3 - Conditional exports make the package scope explicit.
 The condition map decides which entry a consumer receives, and a synchronous ESM branch can let both loaders share one implementation when its namespace shape is acceptable.

-A more complete exports map might look like:
+A fuller map might look like this -

 "exports": {